tusharjain365/frontend-assignment/README.md

 ## The assignment

 We would like you to create an invoicing app.
-The features it should include:
+The features it should include this:

 - [ ] Create a new invoice
 - [ ] Add line items to the invoice.
 Line items may include hours of work at a certain rate, work-related expenses, materials, labor, etc.